The Best Gray Paint Colors With NO UNDERTONES

 Best true gray paint colour, Sherwin Williams On the Rocks.
 Kylie M Interiors popular design blogger, Edesign color consulting and DIY advice

 Ooooo, On the Rocks gives Big Chill a good run for its money!
-And while it CAN pick up any of the cool undertones, it tends to favour a vague purple.
+As for undertones, it favors a subtle purple that doesn’t swing wildly into purple-pink or purple-blue.

-In this next photo, On the Rocks was a GREAT choice as it connected with the undertones in the toss cushions, ottoman and flooring.
+In this next photo, On the Rocks was a great choice as it connects with the undertones in the toss cushions, ottoman, and flooring.
 Had we gone with a GREEN or blue undertone, it would’ve been hell on toast.

 Best true gray paint colour, Sherwin Williams On the Rocks.
 Kylie M Interiors popular design blog, Edesign color consulting and DIY advice